Want to sound more natural in English?

 What if I told you that the key to sounding natural is actually about encouraging communication with others?

-Sounding more natural in English involves developing and using advanced conversation skills that enable you to connect to others and engage in natural conversation.
+Sounding more natural in English involves developing and using conversation skills that enable you to connect to others and engage in natural conversation.

 Skills like expressing your emotions and attitude through stress and intonation, common phrases that actually reflect your ideas, and conversation strategies that help you achieve your goals by keeping communication going.